 Driving purity at its finest.
 Too bad it was never mass-produced.

 There was a time when the youth of America were all about speed.
 Everything from Corvettes, home-built hot rods, and above all, horsepower dominated a growing and passionate car culture.While those traits continued to exist in one form or another throughout the 1970s, 80s, and 90s, that golden era of motoring that really got into gear after World War II may soon come to an end.
 Some further proof?
 It says it all in a newly released annual survey conducted by the Deloitte consulting company.
+It claims that people who were born beginning in the 1980s, often referred to as 'Generation Y', prefer for their cars today to be hybrids loaded with high-tech features.

 Automotive consultant Craig Giffi who managed the survey has stated that "This could be the generation that leads us away from traditional gasoline-powered vehicles."According to the survey, 59 percent of these consumers, aged 19-31, replied that they prefer an "electrified vehicle" to other types of cars and trucks.
 They also want touch-screen controls with smartphone applications.